Download the 30 day trial of MailSuite.

-SigPro’s initial signatures pane is conveniently located in the Mail Signatures pane.
-It provides a set of tokens that can be incorporated into any signature.
+To edit a signature, select the signature and click “Edit Signature”(#4 above).
+The edit window provides a set of tokens that can be incorporated into any signature.
 When the signature is used, the token will be replaced with the relevant content to provide a customized signature for each email.
+Tokens can be added to the signature by dragging them into the signature window.

 Account Description: The “description” field in the Accounts definition